Eating Out in Brussels

 Eating out is one of the pleasures of visiting Brussels but you need to know where to eat otherwise you will fall into tourist traps.
 Just because a place is crowded doesn’t mean the food and beverages are good.
 Know where the locals go to be treated with first class service and some really enjoyable fare.

 Brussels people love good food, good beers and a relaxing atmosphere (preferably outdoors).
 If this sounds like you then you’ll fit right into the dining scene.
 Here are some suggestions for Brussels restaurants, a brief introduction to Belgian food and beer and a few suggested areas to eat out.

 One of the highlights of coming to Brussels is enjoying the wonderful food.
 The restaurants in Brussels have some of the best food in Europe.
-There are strong influences from French and Italian style food.
+There are strong influences from Italian and French cuisine.
 Have a look in this section to find out about the types of restaurants in Brussels, where to find them and some tips on dining out.

 There are a few dishes that are typically Belgian and you will frequently find these on the menu in Brussels.
 Other firm favourites are mussels and fries.
 This section gives an introduction to some of these Brussels favourites.

 With over 400 varieties of Belgian beer, it is hard to escape them when you are in Brussels.
 Even those who do not drink beer will find something suitable for the palate amongst the varieties, especially fruit flavours such as peach and cherry.